 Pansy ‘Envy’ (pictured right) produces flowers that range from chocolate to metallic lavender to yellow with a green cast.
 Strongly scented blooms have a sepia-toned wash and look stunning planted en masse.

-Two of our newest varieties have a wonderful antique look and painterly stripes.
+Two varieties in particular have a wonderful antique look and painterly stripes.

 The ruffled blooms of Pansy Chianti Mix (pictured left) have a lovely feminine quality.
 Colors range in varying shades of raspberry, peach, rose-blush, and pale lemon-yellow.
 Flowers have contrasting dark faces, and some petals are even striped.
 This versatile mix is perfect for flower arranging because the muted earthy tones mix well with so many colors.